slavivo/concept_map/README.md

 pip install requirements.txt
 ```

-Also, you need to set up config.ini file with the following structure:
+Also, you need to set up config.ini file in the src directory with the following structure:
 ```ini
 [DEFAULT]
 OPENAI_KEY= <your_openai_key>